openstack/keystone-specs/specs/mitaka/implied-roles.rst

 Primary assignee:
     ayoung

 Other contributors:
     None

 Work Items
 ----------

-All code changes must be in the Assignments back-end.
+All code changes must be in the Assignments backend.

 *  Add parent field to entities
 *  Expand the create and edit implied role APIs
 *  Add notifications